Authority: Executive Vice Chancellor and Provost

 3. General Standards

-3.1 Faculty performance will be evaluated in recognition of the weight of percentages assigned to each realm of responsibility on the Statement of Mutual Expectations.
+3.1 Faculty performance will be evaluated in recognition of the weight of percentages assigned to each realm of responsibility on the Statement of Faculty Responsibility.

 3.2 Evidence of good teaching must accompany each positive recommendation for promotion.
 Evidence of teaching productivity may include the number of courses taught, and development of innovative lectures, laboratory sessions, courses, electives, selectives and extracurricular activities that teach veterinary students.
 Assessment of these efforts by students and peers is essential and will be conducted using College of Veterinary Medicine procedures which were approved by the University Evaluation of Teaching Committee.
 Recognition of teaching excellence by students and peers is also part of the evaluation process.

 Scholarly activity in education may include: 1) hypothesis-based educational research manuscripts, 2) chapters or textbooks, 3) review papers, 4) monographs, 5) generating and organizing web-based instructional materials, 6) developing and obtaining certification for autotutorial programs, 7) organizing major symposia on topics of vital concern to the profession or 8) developing and scientifically evaluating other new approaches to teaching not listed above.
 A record of invited presentations on teaching methods also is evidence of scholarly activity in education.

 3.3 Evidence of successful research must accompany each positive recommendation for promotion.
 Documentation of creative and scholarly activity in a discipline relevant to the department is the responsibility of every member of the Departmental Faculty.
 Research work should be original and published in major journals of the discipline concerned.

 The quantity of publications will be determined by the effort assigned to the Discovery of Knowledge domain within the SME.